eusoubrasileiro/geonumerics/README.md

 geonumerics
 ===========

-Numerical tools for geophysical and geological purposes in python and C. (pré-fatiando old google-code repo)
+Numerical tools for geophysical and geological purposes in python and C.
+(Mix between pré-fatiando old google-code repo and fatiando under development branches) This repo is my *sandbox*.

 http://geophypython.blogspot.com.br/

-Nowadays with /pyutils/ and /ipython_notebooks/ this repo is my *sandbox* and pré-fatiando *sandbox*.
+Most of the new tests and tools are jupyter notebooks under **ipython_notebooks**.

 So here are some of the prototypes always based on [fatiando style](https://github.com/fatiando/prototypes):